The Park and the Horses of Marly

 Description of the walk

-Start from the Grille Royale, right next to the Musée-Promenade.
-Parking is available in a small car park overlooking the roundabout where the N186 meets the D386.
-Access via the A13, exit "Saint-Germain-en-Laye" (near the roundabout, do not take the small tunnel that leads to the centre of Marly-le-Roi).
+Start at the Grille Royale, right next to the Musée-Promenade.
+Park in a small car park overlooking the roundabout where the N186 meets the D386.
+Access via the A13, take the “Saint-Germain-en-Laye” exit (near the roundabout, do not take the small tunnel leading to the centre of Marly-le-Roi).

-(S/E) Go through the Grille Royale and pass the Musée-Promenade on your left.
+(S/E) Cross the Grille Royale and pass the Musée-Promenade on the left.
 At the roundabout, take the first lane on the left (statues) then turn left to pass between two stone pillars.
-Follow a wide, stable path to the south-west, ignoring the paths on either side.
+Follow a wide, compacted track south-west, ignoring the trail branches off to the sides.

 Red and white markings

-(3) Turn left at a right angle and head across the lawns (which you are allowed to walk on) towards the "Le Grand Miroir" pond, going down a series of steps and going around a reed bed on the left.
-Walk along the pond on your right.
-At the end, turn left to join a wide path which you take on the right to reach the Terrasse de l'Abreuvoir (the two groups of statues "Les Chevaux de Marly" are located on either side).
+(3) Turn left at a right angle and head across the lawns (access permitted) towards the water feature "Le Grand Miroir", descending via a series of steps and skirting a reed bed on the left.
+Walk alongside the water feature on your right.
+At the end, turn left to reach a wide path which you take on the right to reach the Terrasse de l’Abreuvoir (the two groups of statues, “Les Chevaux de Marly”, are situated on either side).

-(5) Turn left at a right angle (east-southeast) and go up the large paved driveway that leads to the Grille Royale, the starting point (S/E)
+(5) Turn left at a right angle (east-southeast) and walk up the large paved path leading to the Grille Royale, the starting point (S/E)

 Waypoints